allisonburtch/consultancy/services.md

     Category: 'consultancy, trend reports, technology, future tech'">

-### If you’re a startup founder/CEO:
+### **If you’re a startup founder/CEO:**

-You’re highly driven and chasing after a brilliant idea.
+### You’re highly driven and chasing after a brilliant idea.
 But making that brilliant idea into a reality is the next step.

 And you’ve promised a lot -- to your investors, your employees, yourself.
 You're a pre-seed or seed stage startup and want to tackle this problem as soon as possible, because everything rides on it.

 What we offer:
  - Audit comprised of interviews with yourself and team
  - Mission alignment presentation with tangible steps moving forward to move you more toward your mission
  - Cultural observations/ethnographies to market-based decision making

-<span class="improved"><a href="mailto:hi@irlresear.ch" style="color:white">Be in touch</a> </span>
+<span class="improved"><a href="mailto:hi@irlresear.ch" style="color:white">Let's talk about my company</a> </span>

 <br>
 ### **If you’re at a non profit/NGO starting a tech project:**